contino/terraform-learn/README.md

 Terraform code for the above code is to be released incrementally in parts, accompanied by a blog.
 The releases will be split as follows:

 - Release 1: Directory Structure and Basic Compute in AWS
-- Release 2: Basic Compute in Microsoft Azure, Google Cloud & Rackspace
+- Release 2: Basic Compute in Microsoft Azure & Google Cloud Platform
-- Release 3: Networking Infrastructure in AWS, Microsoft Azure, Google Cloud & Rackspace
+- Release 3: Networking Infrastructure in AWS, Microsoft Azure & Google Cloud Platform
 - Release 4: Terraform Provisioning with Puppet, Chef & Ansible

 Each release will also be accompanied with a series of demos relating to the new functionality.